East Asian Business

 1 year full-time

-You'll need a good first degree in any subject.
-This will normally mean a 2.1 from a university in the UK, or equivalent from an institution overseas.
+You will need a good first degree in any subject.
+This will normally mean a 2:1 from a university in the UK.

 English language requirements